Read summarized version with

 How Glitter AI Helps with Business Process

 Glitter AI takes the pain out of documenting business processes.
-Instead of sitting down to write out lengthy process documents by hand, teams just do their work while Glitter records the screen and captures each step automatically.
-The result is clear, visual documentation with screenshots, annotations, and written instructions.
+Instead of sitting down to write out lengthy process documents by hand, teams just do their work while Glitter records the screen and captures each step automatically, the kind of capture workflow people size up when they compare WizardShot and Glitter AI.
+The result is clear, visual documentation with screenshots, annotations, and written instructions, whether you are mapping a simple workflow or something as detailed as the general ledger process.
 No extra effort required.

-This makes process documentation faster and way easier to keep current.
-When a business process changes, you can record the updated workflow and share it in minutes.
-The visual format helps people actually understand what they're supposed to do, which tends to cut training time and boost how consistently teams follow the process.
-You can even generate process maps that visualize the entire flow.
+This makes process documentation faster and way easier to keep current, which matters for compliance-heavy accounting and financial services teams running something as detailed as the financial reporting process.
+Captured recordings also give you an accurate as-is baseline before you design the to-be process, make it easier to spot a bottleneck slowing the work down, and feed naturally into process mining or value stream reviews.
+When a business process changes, or you take on a full reengineering effort, you can record the updated workflow and share it in minutes, exactly the ongoing discipline that business process management depends on.
+The visual format helps people understand what they’re supposed to do, which tends to cut training time and boost how consistently new hires follow the process during onboarding.

 Frequently Asked Questions